 Bloomington, IL 61710

-To State Farm you are a number.
-A claim number to be precise.
-You are just one of thousands of others making a claim against the company.
+Each person that files a claim with State Farm is given a claim number.
+Essentially, you are just one of thousands of others making a claim against the company.
 To keep track of all of these claims, State Farm assigns each claim a “claim number.”
-This is its way to internally track your claim and to pull together all of the data and information on your claim.
+This is their way to internally track your claim, and pull together all of the data and information on your claim.

 In essence, State Farm will keep a file on you, your accident and your treatment.
 Throughout the claims process, you will be asked to provide this number when calling to speak about your claim or when sending in medical bills or records.

 State Farm is one of the largest insurance companies in the United States.
 Since opening its doors in the 1920s, State Farm has serviced automobile insurance for decades.
 It began by offering insurance for farmers, but later expanded its services to other insurance sectors, including homeowners and life insurance.